 Teaching Scholars Course

-This course systematically discusses course design, including learning objectives, assessment and pedagogy.
+This short course systematically discusses course design, including learning objectives, assessment and pedagogy.
 As the course moves through these three broad areas, the following topics are discussed: diversity, engaging students, using “clickers,” and time management for teachers.
 In this class we challenge each other to our personal best with peer review of learning objectives, syllabi, rubrics, and teaching philosophies, and an exchange of classroom observations.
 This course is offered in spring during even-numbered years.

 • What participants say about Teaching Scholars

-Peer Coaching: Teachers Helping Teachers in Classroom or Distance Education
+Peer Coaching: Teachers Helping Teachers

 • What participants say about Peer Coaching